Andy McCarthy and The Plot to Destroy A Presidency

 Okay.

-Now we know the exoneration for Hillary, they began writing it in May of 2016.
+Now, the next part of this is: in all your years as a prosecutor, now we know the exoneration for Hillary, they began writing it in May of 2016.

 We know that the legal definition gross negligence was removed and extreme carelessness replaced it, I believe, by design and on purpose.

-You ever hear of that happening during an interrogation or an investigation of the FBI that other people, friends involved in it, witnesses involved in it, are allowed to sit there while the interrogation goes forward.
+You ever hear of that happening during an interrogation or an investigation of the FBI, that other people, friends involved in it, witnesses involved in it, are allowed to sit there while the interrogation goes forward?

 I've never heard of that.

-It was Heather Samuelson.
+That was Heather Samuelson.

-But even if those statutes didn't exist, you would never let somebody who was a witness to the very transaction that that's under investigation sit there while you interviewed the main principal, and you certainly wouldn't do it under circumstances where you know you're letting them be lawyers for them.
+But even if those statutes didn't exist, you would never let somebody who was a witness to the very transaction that's under investigation sit there while you interviewed the main principal.

 That's ridiculous.